Updated on October 7, 2021

 In this blog post, we will share with you practical and data-driven behavioral segmentation examples and strategies.
-If done right, you can significantly improve your retail KPIs like average transaction value (ATV), customer retention, churn rate, customer lifetime value (CLTV), and others.
+If done right, you can significantly improve your retail KPIs like average transaction value (ATV), customer retention, conversion rate, churn rate, customer lifetime value (CLTV), and others.

 Table of Contents

-The majority of the retailers are still using traditional customer segmentation techniques like demographic segmentation.
+The majority of the retailers are still using traditional audience segmentation techniques like demographic segmentation.
 Demographic makeup, psychographic segmentation, geographic segmentation, and other customer attribute segmentations are important.
 However, they must be used with other highly powerful data-driven segmentation schemes like behavioral marketing segmentation to see substantial results.

 Behavior segmentation is all about understanding the latent needs and wants of your users.
 You do this by carefully analyzing the behaviors they exhibit while interacting with your businesses.
 It transcends channels and offers a holistic look.
-So, you could understand the different behaviors of your customers by journey stage.
+So, you could understand the different behaviors of your consumer by buying journey stage.

-1. Promotion and Behavioral Marketing Strategies
+1. Promotion and Behavioral Marketing Strategy

-This will even help you launch marketing messages based on some triggers and actions such as cart abandonment, time spent on a page, purchase, etc. Moreover, based on a visitor's browsing pattern, your recommendation engines would be able to give relevant, useful, and personalized product recommendations, and in turn, optimize conversion rates.
+This will even help you launch your marketing message based on some triggers and actions such as cart abandonment, time spent on a page, purchase, etc. Moreover, based on a visitor's browsing pattern, your recommendation engines would be able to give relevant, useful, and personalized product recommendations, and in turn, optimize conversion rates.